affilirator/bestofvacuum/src/content/blog/15-things-to-consider-while-shopping-for-a-vacuum-cleaner.md

 ---
-title: "15 Things to Consider While Shopping For a Vacuum Cleaner"
+title: 15 Things to Consider While Shopping For a Vacuum Cleaner
-author: "Christie Winston"
-authorBio: "Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
-She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
-Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce."
-authorImage: "/images/authors/emma-johnson.jpg"
-authorImageAlt: "Christie Winston, Home Cleaning Expert"
-showTableOfContents: true
-image: "/images/default-image.jpg"
-coverAlt: "15 Things to Consider While Shopping For a Vacuum Cleaner"
+source: wordpress
+originalUrl: 15-things-to-consider-while-shopping-for-a-vacuum-cleaner
-pubDate: "2021-02-13"
+pubDate: 2021-02-13
-modDate: "2021-03-17"
+modDate: 2021-03-17
-originalUrl: "15-things-to-consider-while-shopping-for-a-vacuum-cleaner"
-category: "Blog"
-source: "wordpress"
+image: /images/default-image.jpg
-excerpt: "If you are looking for a fantastic vacuum cleaner, then you have come to the right place.
+excerpt: If you are looking for a fantastic vacuum cleaner, then you have come to the right place.
 Just read on.
 While shopping for a vacuum cleaner, you should know the things to consider for to get a fair deal in the market and to ensure that you purchase the best cleaner that is efficient and cost effective.
-Visible vacuum lines on a carpet &#8230; Read more"
+Visible vacuum lines on a carpet.
+category: Blog
+showTableOfContents: true
+author: Christie Winston
+authorBio: Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
+She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
+Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce.
+authorImage: /images/authors/emma-johnson.jpg
+authorImageAlt: Christie Winston, Home Cleaning Expert
+coverAlt: 15 Things to Consider While Shopping For a Vacuum Cleaner
 ---

 If you are looking for a fantastic vacuum cleaner, then you have come to the right place.
 Just read on.
 While shopping for a vacuum cleaner, you should know the things to consider for to get a fair deal in the market and to ensure that you purchase the best cleaner that is efficient and cost effective. ![Dyson vacuum attachment tools](images/Dyson-attachment-tools.jpg)Visible vacuum lines on a carpet make your clean house feel even cleaner.
 Can you imagine having them all the time, and at the same time having gleaming, dust-free floor?